Real estate investing for beginners: 2024 guide to getting started

 Before purchasing, you should learn and understand the basics of real estate investing, including property types, market trends, and financing options.

 Ensure you understand your investments’ time, money, and maintenance requirements before purchasing.
-Real estate is less liquid (easily sold) than publicly traded securities like stocks.
+Direct real estate investments or those made through real estate investing platforms are less liquid (easily sold) than publicly traded securities like stocks.
 Your funds will usually be tied up for five to 10 years.
 For example, real estate investing platform Fundrise recommends investors have a time horizon of at least five years.

 If you’re interested in buying physical property, there’s an old saying: “The three most important factors in real estate are location, location, location.”
 Start by getting to know the local market.
 Talk to real estate agents and locals; find out who lives in the area, who is moving to the area, and why; and analyze the history of property prices.